-As stated above, a portion of the annual bonus, the individual bonus, is based on individual performance achievement against certain pre-established goals.
+As stated above, a portion of the annual bonus (namely, the individual bonus), is based on individual performance achievement against certain preestablished goals.
 For Messrs.
 Asali and Maura, 85% of their target annual bonus is the corporate bonus (based on NAV Return) and 15% is the individual bonus based on performance of individual goals, and for Mr. Williams, 50% of his target annual bonus consists of the corporate bonus and 50% is the individual bonus.
-The performance goals for the individual bonus are determined by the Compensation Committee on an individual basis.
+The performance goals for the individual bonus are determined by our Compensation Committee on an individual basis.
 Participants earn between 0-200% of their individual target bonus based on achievement of the individual performance goals and the individual bonus can be earned even if there is no positive NAV Return during Fiscal 2012.
 Participants earned 200% of their individual target bonuses based on achievement of their individual performance goals during Fiscal 2012.

-For Fiscal 2012, the Compensation Committee established solely objective performance goals for Mr. Asali's individual bonus, which were (i) receipt of \$40 million of dividends by the Company from its subsidiaries, (ii) the Company's compliance with all Debt Covenants and (iii) the improvement of the Company's credit rating by one notch.
+For Fiscal 2012, our Compensation Committee established only objective performance goals for Mr. Asali's individual bonus, which were (i) receipt of \$40 million of dividends by the Company from its subsidiaries, (ii) the Company's compliance with all Debt Covenants and (iii) the improvement of the Company's credit rating by one notch.
 For Fiscal 2012, Mr. Asali's total target bonus was \$2.5 million.
-The Compensation Committee determined that Mr. Asali achieved or exceeded each of his individual performance measures.
-Accordingly, for Fiscal 2012, the Compensation Committee awarded Mr. Asali an individual bonus and corporate bonus in excess of his target amounts, which were comprised of immediately vested and deferred cash and equity.
+Our Compensation Committee determined that Mr. Asali achieved or exceeded each of his individual performance measures.
+Accordingly, for Fiscal 2012, our Compensation Committee awarded Mr. Asali an individual bonus and corporate bonus in excess of his target amounts, which were comprised of immediately vested and deferred cash and equity.
 See "Compensation and Benefits - Summary Compensation Table" and "Significant Events after Fiscal 2012 - Equity Grants Pursuant to the 2012 Bonus Plan" for details regarding the amount of Mr. Asali's individual bonus and corporate bonus and its allocation among immediately vested and deferred cash and equity.

-For Fiscal 2012, the Compensation Committee established a mix of objective and subjective performance goals for Mr. Williams' individual bonus, which were (i) receipt of \$40 million of dividends by the Company from its subsidiaries, (ii) the Company's compliance with all Debt Covenants, (iii) the timely and accurate completion of all external financial reporting, (iv) meeting individual priorities as determined by the President, Chief Executive Officer or the Audit Committee, and (v) fostering growth and teamwork.
+For Fiscal 2012, our Compensation Committee established a mix of objective and subjective performance goals for Mr. Williams' individual bonus, which were (i) receipt of \$40 million of dividends by the Company from its subsidiaries, (ii) the Company's compliance with all Debt Covenants, (iii) the timely and accurate completion of all external financial reporting, (iv) meeting individual priorities as determined by the President, Chief Executive Officer or the Audit Committee, and (v) fostering growth and teamwork.
 For Fiscal 2012, Mr. Williams's total target bonus was \$1 million, equally divided between the individual bonus and the corporate bonus.
-The Compensation Committee determined that Mr. Williams achieved or exceeded each of his individual performance measures.
-Accordingly, for Fiscal 2012, the Compensation Committee awarded Mr. Williams an individual bonus and corporate bonus in excess of his target amounts, which were comprised of immediately vested and deferred cash and equity.
-See "Compensation and Benefits - Summary Compensation Table" and "Significant Events after Fiscal 2012 - Equity Grants Pursuant to the 2012 Bonus Plan" for details regarding the amount of Mr. Williams' individual bonus and corporate bonus and its allocation among immediately vested and deferred cash and equity.
-While Mr. Williams' employment agreement provides that his bonus with respect to Fiscal 2012 would be prorated based on his commencement of employment with the Company on March 5, 2012, in light of our strong corporate financial results and Mr. Williams' extraordinary individual performance during Fiscal 2012, the Compensation Committee determined not to pro-rate his individual bonus, but did pro-rate his corporate bonus.
+Our Compensation Committee determined that Mr. Williams achieved or exceeded each of his individual performance measures.
+Accordingly, for Fiscal 2012, our Compensation Committee awarded Mr. Williams an individual bonus and corporate bonus in excess of his target amounts, which were comprised of immediately vested and deferred cash and equity.
+See "Compensation and Benefits - Summary Compensation Table" and "Significant Events after Fiscal 2012 - Equity Grants Pursuant to the 2012 Bonus Plan" for details regarding the amount of Mr. Williams' individual bonus and corporate bonus and deferred cash and equity.
+See "Compensation and Benefits - Summary Compensation Table" and "Significant Events after Fiscal 2012 - Equity Grants Pursuant to the 2012 Bonus Plan" for details regarding the amount of Mr. Williams' individual bonus with respect to Fiscal 2012 would be prorated based on his commencement of employment with the Company on March 5, 2012, in light of our strong corporate financial results and Mr. Williams' extraordinary individual performance during Fiscal 2012, our Compensation Committee determined not to pro-rate his individual bonus, but did pro-rate his corporate bonus.